 Trilete spores of living land plants.
 Examples of spores from modern free-sporing plants (plants that release their spores), showing trilete marks.
 From left to right: Alpine club moss (Lycopodium fastigiatum, APSA sample 401-1-27), limestone adder's-tongue (Ophioglossum engelmanii, APSA sample 404-1-1-7), Old World forked fern (Dicranopteris linearis, APSA sample 407-17-1-6), and rough tree fern (Cyathea australis, APSA sample 407-18-1-1).
 Credits: All images from the Australasian Pollen and Spore Atlas (CC BY-NC-SA 3.0).
+Images modified from originals.

 The oldest land plant spores, however, lack a trilete mark and are called cryptospores (crypto- from the Greek kryptós, hidden).
 Cryptospores may have been produced by several different types of organisms.
 Particularly in the Cambrian, it is unlikely that they are land plant spores, although some might have been produced by green algae closely related to land plants (see here).
 At least some cryptospores are thought to have been produced by early land plants because they are found in terrestrial deposits, and they share features with spores produced by living bryophytes.